 - It reduces toxins in the body

-Thanks to these benefits, Ayurveda is becoming hugely popular.
+Thanks to these benefits, Ayurveda health practices are becoming hugely popular.

 Packaged Facts, a leading publisher or research in the foods and beverage market, tells THE DAILY MEDITATION that Ayurveda is currently trending amongst Baby Boomers, Millennials, and anyone interested in holistic health.